llahti/CarND-LaneLines-P1/writeup_template.md

 - Defining ROI in fine details
 ![Proposed ROI definition][image9]
 - Also would be nice if ROI could be adjusted on the fly
+- Detect which areas are outside of the road